Hero Background

 • Base and wall cabinets are installed

-• Islands and specialty units are set
+• Islands and specialty cabinets are set

 Week 9: Countertops, Flooring & Backsplash